 Let’s take a quick look at why being above average matters, and how to achieve it.

-Drive experience – Buyers are now driven by experience over evaluation.
+2) Drive experience – Buyers are now driven by experience over evaluation.
 Average companies have product or brand managers building screen capture or other quick hit videos.
 Above average companies find ways to create highly engaging, real or near real product or service experiences.
-Experience
+Experienceis the new selling reality, you better be great at this or you will never build a high velocity sales execution engine…

 5) Iterate rapidly and successfully – Average companies run on release cycles measure in quarter or longer.
 Above average companies release features and cycle in weeks, days or even hours.
 In the world of realtime data (see 3), the new rule is iterate or lose.